dotidconsulting/coding-challenge-economy/part 2/README.md

 ### Acceptance criteria:
 - The web app should display the following info to the user:
---place name
+	-	place name
---state name
+	-	state name
---SEIFA Disadvantage scores for 2016 and 2011
+	-	SEIFA Disadvantage scores for 2016 and 2011
---a comparison of the 2016 and 2011 scores (difference)
+	-	a comparison of the 2016 and 2011 scores (difference)

 - The web app should also:
---	    display VIC results as default and
+  - display VIC results as default and
---	    allow the user to select a different state/territory and display new data accordingly (ie: dropdown)
+  - allow the user to select a different state/territory and display new data accordingly (ie: dropdown)

 GOOD LUCK!